-The Little Wandle Revised Letters and Sounds SSP and resources have been implemented across Reception and KS1 and are now being embedded to secure improved phonics teaching and outcomes for all pupils.
+The Little Wandle Revised Letters and Sounds SSP and resources have been embedded across Reception and KS1 to secure improved phonics teaching and outcomes for all pupils.
 Training in the use of the programme has been provided for all teaching staff and continues to be provided for new staff when they join the school.
 This has had a very positive effect on the teaching and learning of phonics.
-In Year 1 in 2023, the attainment in phonics of disadvantaged pupils was above national (75% of our pupils eligible for PPG passed the Year 1 Phonics Screening Check (PSC) compared to the national average of 67%).
+In Year 1 in 2024, the attainment in phonics of disadvantaged pupils was above national (75% of our pupils eligible for PPG passed the Year 1 Phonics Screening Check (PSC) compared to the national average of 67%).

 A range of phonics interventions have been delivered across EYFS and KS1 over the past academic year, including additional daily phonics lessons for identified pupils in Year 2 and daily, targeted interventions for pupils in EYFS and Year 1.
 The majority of disadvantaged pupils receiving these targeted phonics interventions made at least good progress towards achieving age-related expectations.
+97% of pupils had passed the Phonics Screening Check by the end of Year 2, compared to 89% nationally.